juanpc2018/acer-Aspire-5/README.md

 eats more energy doing the same thing.
 No HW h264 video aceleration/decoding is BAD.

-avoid i3 model,
+avoid i3,
 its hard because the price.
 go for i5 if you can.

-has the cheapest Kingston M.2 256GB NVMe, has 4GB of RAM, Kingston, has 4GB of slower ram, Samsung, soldered to the mobo.
+has the cheapest Kingston M.2 256GB NVMe, has 4GB of RAM, Kingston 3200,
+has 4GB of slower ram 2666, Samsung, soldered to the mobo.

 thats why is cheap.